16 year old Angel

 But 3 years ago, he had an ileus because of stiffening, and he had his intestine cut 20cm.
 Soon after the operation, he took a sudden turn for the worse, and his breathing had stopped!
 So he had an operation for tracheotomy at once.
 Since then, he can’t breathe without artificial respiration.

 Now, I go and see him at the care center after my work instead of bringing him home.
 Kochan is 14 now.
 He takes a pile of medicines to avoid seizure every day, and he sleeps all day.
 But we sometimes communicate with Yes or No by his winks.
 He tells me what he wants by his winks, “I want to eat some chocolates” or “ Let me take a walk” and so on.
 What I want to do more than anything in the world is to grant his wish.
 His wish is mine, also.
 I would like to protect him as much as I can.
 His symptom may get worsen suddenly again.
 But I am determined to keep up with his condition, no matter what.
 And I always try to think of the best way to deal with his condition to take the pain away for him as much as possible.
-He loves Tigger and Winnie the Pooh.
+He loved Tigger and Winnie the Pooh.

 He had endured a lot of hardships, but he was always worried about me, not himself.
 And he still watches over us ever so affectionately while he bravely keeps on fighting his own battle against the disease.
+He passed away bravely.